 Other materials as disclosed in the statement of financial performance comprises of the District's repairs and maintenance expenditure.
-In 2017/2018, the municipality has budgeted R46million towards repairs and maintenance, which is 8 percent of total operating expenditure.
-The Municipality could not be able to budget for the 8 percent of its asset value towards repairs and maintenance due to financial constraints.
+In 2018/2019, the municipality has budgeted R41 457 000 towards repairs and maintenance, which is a bit over 6% of total operating expenditure.
+The Municipality could not be able to budget for the 8% of its asset value towards repairs and maintenance due to financial constraints.
 However, the Municipality is determined to ensure that its budget towards repairs and maintenance increases.